Irlen Syndrome: Visual Stress, Coloured Overlays and

 Irlen Syndrome is a condition (also referred to as Scotopic Sensitivity Syndrome or Meares-Irlen Syndrome) caused by visual stress in which the problem is not with seeing the written letters on a paper, but with brain interpretations of the visual information.

 People may get affected by Irlen Syndrome at any age.
-It is both demotivating and frustrating when it affects a person's ability to learn, which can significantly impact student student wellbeing and their reading comprehension for school or work.
+It is both demotivating and frustrating when it affects a person's ability to learn, which can significantly impact student wellbeing and their reading comprehension for school or work.

 Almost 50% of learners with academic difficulties (such as dyslexia) are affected by Irlen Syndrome.